dicaormu/fizzBuzzKata/README.md

 The project is a gradle project, but if you don't have gradle in your system, i've included the gradle wrapper.

-To generate the eclipse project, from yout command line type:
+To generate the eclipse project, from your command line type:

 ```sh
 gradlew eclipse